jcberquist/sublimetext-cfml/readme.md

 **Bindings**

-The default keyboard and mouse binding files are available in the menu under `Package Settings -> CFML -> Key Bindings - Default` and `Package Settings -> CFML -> Mouse Bindings - Default`.
-Or via the command palette at `CFML: Key Bindings - Default` and `CFML: Mouse Bindings - Default`.
-The user key and mouse  binding files are available in the same locations.
+The keyboard and mouse binding files are available in the menu under `Package Settings -> CFML -> Key Bindings` and `Package Settings -> CFML -> Mouse Bindings`.
+Or via the command palette at `CFML: Key Bindings` and `CFML: Mouse Bindings`.
+The default and user files open side by side.

 ### Default Key Bindings